Too bad for India as Iran wins Asian Games ka... | Taiwan News

 Too bad for India, which has long dominated a sport that blends tag and tackle with wrestling moves.

-The Indian women took an early 7-3 lead but Iran rallied to take 17-13 lead and eventually held on for victory.
+The Indian women took an early 7-3 lead but Iran rallied to take a 17-13 margin and eventually held on in a tense finish for victory.

 The Iranian men were playing for gold against South Korea later Friday.
 The Koreans in the group stage became the first team ever to beat India's men's team at the Asian Games.
 This is the first time since the sport was introduced in 1990 that India won't win a gold.